pivotal/docs-tap/scc/ootb-template-reference.hbs.md

 All the objects referenced here are [Cartographer Templates](https://cartographer.sh/docs/v0.6.0/reference/template/) packaged in [Out of the Box Templates](ootb-templates.hbs.md).
-Their purpose, the object(s) they create, the supply chains that include them and the parameters they leverage are detailed below.
+Their purpose, the one or more objects they create, the supply chains that include them, and the parameters they use are detailed in this topic.

 ## source-template

 ### Purpose

 Creates an object to fetch source code and make that code available to other objects in the supply chain.
-More details can be read in [Building from Source](building-from-source.hbs.md).
+See [Building from Source](building-from-source.hbs.md).

 ### Used By